xico2001pt/pytorch-project-template/README.md

 ## Logging

 The `Logger` class is used to log all the information about the run.
 Each run is stored in a directory inside the `logs` directory, where the name of the directory is the date and time of the run.
-Inside the directory, there are two files:
+Inside the directory, the following files can exist:

+- `train_log.yaml`: contains all the information about the training run
+- `train_output.log`: contains the redirected output of the console during training
-- `log.yaml`: contains all the information about the run
+- `test_log.yaml`: contains all the information about the testing run
-- `output.log`: contains the redirected output of the console
+- `test_output.log`: contains the redirected output of the console during testing

-More details about the logging can be found on the [documentation](docs/README.md).

 ## Documentation